Instructions for UCC EU Taught Postgraduate Studies Application

 - All communications regarding the status of your application will be sent to you via e-mail.
 It is your responsibility to ensure that you check your e-mail account regularly for such correspondence.

 - After you have entered your application details, you will be expected to pay a non-refundable application fee payment of €50.
 This payment may be made by Credit Card (MasterCard/Visa) or Debit Card (Laser).
-It is also possible to pay by Bank Draft or by Bank Transfer though payments by these methods are subject to an additional administration charge of €5.
+Please note non-Irish visa debit cards are not accepted.
+It is also possible to pay by Bank Transfer though payments by these methods are subject to an additional administration charge of €5.
 Should an applicant wish to make an additional application of a different type (i.e. taught or research), the applicant will get this additional application fee free of charge.

 - All relevant supporting documentation (non-UCC results, parchments/certificates and supplementary statement forms if applicable) you are required to provide as part of your application can be either uploaded via the "My Account" link or can be posted to Postgraduate Applications Centre in Galway.